 In general, cross-references link to nonessential information that adds to the reader's understanding.
-For more information about internal and external references, see Link text and Capitalization in titles and headings.
+For more information about internal and external references, see the following:

 References to other documents

 Follow these guidelines when linking to other documents:

 Use meaningful link text.